castorw/aaa-tools/README.md

 test01  TOTP-Secret := PEZDMZJQMYVXMS3TNJHW2TRWIZHGMZKL
 ```

-Secrets can be generated in various ways, but the tool has a built-in generator:
+Secrets can be generated in various ways, however the tool also has a built-in generator:
 ```bash
 $ /opt/aaa-tools/simple-totp-auth.js generate
 ```